 Situational Factors

 The context or environment in which the product is used or purchased can also impact perceived quality.
-For instance, a product may be perceived as higher quality if it’s purchased in a high-end store versus a discount store.
+For instance, a product may be perceived as higher quality if purchased in a high-end store versus a discount store.

 By understanding the factors that influence perceived quality, businesses can better strategize their marketing efforts to positively influence consumers’ perceptions and increase the perceived value of their products or services.